 Our free wheel of life maker is available both to individuals looking to find more balance in their lives and for life coaches who would like to use this as a tool for their clients.
 There are two versions: one version evaluates important areas of your life and the other important values.

 The Importance of Having Life in Balance

 When life gets busy or we are dealing with a specific crisis or difficulty, we can find ourselves off balance.
 Suddenly, the urgent things take over the important things and we land up not focusing on things that are important but not urgent.
-We can put our physical or mental wellbeing “on hold” and cause long-term damage that throws us off balance.
-When we don’t deal with the important things, then they become urgent in the future but then it’s too late to deal with them (such as our health).
+We put our physical or mental well-being “on hold” and cause long-term damage that throws us off balance.
+When we don’t deal with the important things, then they become urgent in the future, but then it’s too late to deal with them (such as our health).
 See Sharpen the Saw

 The Wheel of Life (or Life Wheel) is a great tool to visually reflect the balance in your life.

 It should be noted that there are times when one area of our lives needs more attention than the others do – for example, if our careers are not going well then it might be worth spending more time at work trying to get it back on track.
 However, over time and in the long run, all areas need to get the focus that they require.

 How to do a Wheel of Life Assessment

 All you need to do is answer a few questions and your life balance wheel will be created for you.
 Click either button to open the free wheel of life generator.

 If there is an area that is not important to you, then skip that question to leave it blank.